pablobm/cfg-exercises/session-5/exercise-5-5.md

 ## Functions: standalone vs. "inside" other things

 In lesson 5 we covered how to create your own functions.
-Additionally, JavaScript comes with a number of functions that simplify a number of tasks that otherwise will be very complex, or simply impossible.
+Additionally, JavaScript comes with a number of functions that simplify tasks that otherwise will be very complex, or simply impossible.
 You have already used some of them, such as `alert()`, `prompt()`, or `console.log()`.
 There are many more.

 You may also have noticed that there are two types of functions: some work standalone, whereas other live "inside" other things.